JanisHuser/ZHAW-BSC-Informatik/src/HS23/MLDM/Polynomial Regression.md

 2. Reformulate the hypothesis as $h_{\theta} (x) = \theta_0 z_0+ \theta_1 z_1 + \theta_2 z_2+ \theta_3 z_3$
 3. Apply gradient descent

-## Over- and Underfitting

 - Degree 1: Underfitting (too generic, does not predict well with new data)
-- Degree 15: Overfitting (too precise on the data, does not predict well with new data)
+- Degree 15: Overfitting (too precise on the data, does not predict well with new data).

 ![](https://github.zhaw.ch/pages/doem/mldm_book/pics/regression2/over-and-underfitting.png)

+## Underfitting

+- The model is too generic
+- neither training nor testing data is acurate (when testing)

+## Overfitting

+- The model is too precise
+- training data is nearly 100% acurate, but testing data is not acurate enough.

 ## Regularization